emehtata/homeassistant-setup/README.md

 ## How to use

+This is for Raspberry Pi 3.
+You may need to modify the image name in Makefile and scripts to make it work on other platforms.

 Clone this repo or get the zip.

 ### Pre-requisites